ryoeuyo/auth-microservice/README.md

 # Auth-Service

 ## Description
-A **gRPC-based authentication service** service for managing user authentication and authorization.
+A **gRPC-based authentication service** for managing user authentication.

 ### Features
 - **gRPC APIs** for login and registration